-During the past year, Pitt's Center for Social and Urban Research has produced over 40 peer-reviewed publications receiving approximately 5,000 Google scholar citations, and participated in over 70 funded grants, the majority of which involve multidisciplinary collaborations. am happy to update the University community on the recent activities and accomplishments of the University Center for Social & Urban Research (UCSUR).
-During the past year, UCSUR has produced over 40 peer-reviewed publications receiving approximately 5,000 Google scholar citations, and participated in over 70 funded grants, the majority of which involve multidisciplinary collaborations.
-UCSUR received \$1,500,000 in external funding for multiple research infrastructure support projects through the Survey Research Program (SRP) in collaboration with University faculty across schools and departments.
+During the past year, Pitt's Center for Social and Urban Research has produced over 40 peer-reviewed publications receiving approximately 5,600 Google scholar citations, and participated in over 50 funded grants, the majority of which involve multidisciplinary collaborations.
+MESSAGE FROM THE INTERIM DIRECTOR am happy to update the University community on the recent activities and accomplishments of the University Center for Social and Urban Research (UCSUR).
+During the past year, UCSUR has produced over 40 peer-reviewed publications receiving approximately 5,600 Google scholar citations, and participated in over 50 funded grants, the majority of which involve multidisciplinary collaborations.
+UCSUR received \$1.5M in external funding for multiple research infrastructure support projects through the Survey Research Program (SRP) in collaboration with University faculty across schools and departments.
 We continued our nationally recognized research in family caregiving, financial exploitation of older adults, and technology and aging.
-UCSUR also helped cofound and provides leadership for the Center for Caregiving Research, Education and Policy with the Health Policy Institute and Schools of Nursing, Public Health, and Medicine, which involves approximately 30 affiliated faculty representing a range of health and behavioral science disciplines.
-UCSUR has also continued to be the go-to resource for data and analysis to inform regional public policy through the Western Pennsylvania Regional Data Center (WPRDC) and the PittsburghTODAY regional benchmarking initiative.
+UCSUR also helped co-found and provides leadership for the Center for Caregiving Research, Education and Policy with the Health Policy Institute and Schools of Nursing, Public Health, and Medicine, which involves approximately 30 affiliated faculty representing a range of health and behavioral science disciplines.
+As part of that effort, Dr. Beach became Co-Director (Co-PI) of an Administration for Community Living (ACL) / National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) Rehabilitation Research and Training Center (RRTC) on Family Support.
+This is a five-year, \$4.3 million Center grant focused on facilitating the rapid translation and dissemination of state-of-the-art research and training into direct services and support programs designed to improve care, health, and quality of life of persons with disability, their families, and informal caregivers.
+UCSUR also continues to be the go-to resource for data and analysis to inform regional public policy through the Western Pennsylvania Regional Data Center (WPRDC) and the PittsburghTODAY regional benchmarking initiative.
 These resources contain over 300 downloadable datasets (many updated on a frequent basis) and 500 indicators covering more than 20 topic areas.
 The WPRDC also contains several data extraction and visualization tools that enhance user access and support statistical analyses.
-UCSUR's Environmental Policy Initiative, part of the Urban and Regional Analysis (URA) program, continues to expand with projects on lead water line detection, integrating engineering and social science methods and modeling.
-Finally, UCSUR continues to build its permanent research infrastructure with the capacity to conduct all types of survey research; obtain, format, and analyze spatial data; acquire, manage, and analyze large secondary and primary data sets; carry out regional econometric modeling; and carry out qualitative research.
-Highlights include our regional research registry with more than 8,000 local residents (including 1,200 family caregivers) willing to participate in research studies; continued refinement of the UCSUR SRP in-house longitudinal multi-mode survey data management and collection system; and continued expansion of our geographic Information System (GIS) capabilities.
-I hope this report will give you a sense of the value that UCSUR provides to the University and the broader community.
+UCSUR's Environmental Policy Initiative, part of the Urban and Regional Analysis (URA) Program, continues to expand with projects on lead water line detection and integrating engineering and social science methods and modeling.
+UCSUR continues to build its permanent research infrastructure.
+Highlights include our regional research registry with more than 9,000 local residents (including 1,200 family caregivers) willing to participate in research studies; continued refinement of the UCSUR SRP in-house longitudinal multi-mode survey data management and collection system; and continued expansion of our Geographic Information System (GIS) capabilities.